Tim Anderson Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff paces the league.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.75).
+- The Twins' 3.75 team ERA ranks third across all MLB pitching staffs.

-- In his last time out on Sunday against the Oakland Athletics, the right-hander tossed 5 1/3 innings, giving up three earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Tuesday against the Seattle Mariners, when he went 5 2/3 innings, surrendering five earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.